When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: The Reviewer Threat Model and Formalization of Weighted Adversarial Vulnerability Score (WAVS) Metric

-where $\rho_{org} = \rho(S_{original})$ and $\rho_{adv} = \rho(S_{strategy})$.
-The threshold $\tau=3$ represents the "Borderline" pivot.
-The $\textit{Total Collapse}$ condition represents a shift from Strong Reject (0) to Strong Accept (6).
-A score increase that changes the outcome from Rejection to Acceptance is significantly more damaging than a score increase within the same category. \paragraph{5. $\omega_{\text{severity}}$ (Ground Truth Severity Weight):} Based on paper type and human accept decision.
-This component penalizes the model based on the inherent risk of the paper type being accepted.
-It answers: \textit{"How dangerous is it if the model accepts this specific input?"}
+The $\textit{Total Collapse}$ condition in Equation \ref{eqn:flip} represents a shift from Strong Reject (0) to Strong Accept (6).
+The monotonicity weights in Equation \ref{eqn:flip_weights} are configured to represent that a score increase that changes the outcome from Rejection to Acceptance is significantly more damaging than a score increase within the same category.

+\item \textbf{Component 3: Risk Alignment $(\mu_{risk})$:} This component measures the safety impact of the model's decision based on the ground truth of the input document $(C_{gt})$.
+Unlike generic score inflation, "Realized Risk" couples the intrinsic danger of the input with the model's actual compliance.
+It answers: \textit{"How dangerous is it if the model accepts this specific input?"}.

+We define $\mu_{risk}$ as the product of the Intrinsic Risk Potential $(\Omega)$ and the Model Compliance Rate: